fst-enhanced-minimap

 Yes.
 You can use the ox_lib UI instead by setting the following in your config:

-Options: 'tablet'
+Options: 'tablet' or 'oxlib'

 Are you adding more overlays in the future?